latex3/latex3.github.io/latex3/index.md

 on a separate page]({{site.baseurl}}/latex3/code/).

-The experience gained from the production and maintenance of LaTeX2e (the version you have been using for many years) has a major influence on our goals for future development and on new code which is now integrated into LaTeX.
+The experience gained from the production and maintenance of LaTeX2e (the version you have been using for many years) had a major influence on our goals for future development and on new code which is now integrated into LaTeX.